HypothesisWorks/hypothesis/docs/index.rst

 that your guarantee still holds in that case.
 If it finds an example where it doesn't, it takes that example and cuts it down to size, simplifying it until it finds a much smaller example that still causes the problem.
-It then saves that example in a database, so that once it has found a problem with your code it will not forget it in future.
+It then saves that example in for later, so that once it has found a problem with your code it will not forget it in future.

 Writing tests of this form usually consists of deciding on guarantees that